AquaQuokka/pyrew/docs/README.md

 Pyrew has a built-in graphics framework for making graphical applications or simulations.
 It is built on top of the standard Python Turtle library.

-Here's an example of how to use Terrapin's Canvas class:
+Here are some examples of how to use Terrapin's Canvas class:

+### Subclassing

 ```py
 import pyrew